swift-fs/nock1/README.md

 ## Features

-- **Wallet Generator**
-  Builds Nockchain if not already built, then generates a new wallet with keys and memo.

 - **Node Launcher**
   Loads wallet keys, allows port customization, updates Makefile, and launches leader & follower nodes in detached `screen` sessions.